School closures, delays and early releases are decided as early in the morning or school day as possible.

 Occasionally, our schools go into lockdown.
 Lockdowns are performed for the safety of students and staff members.
 Exterior doors are locked and no one is allowed to enter or leave a building for the duration of the lockdown.

 Typically schools are put into lockdown by law enforcement as a precaution because of activity in the surrounding area that is unrelated to the school.
 Lockdowns often occur with little or no advance notice and are lifted within minutes.
 Most of the time, classes continue as usual.
-In these cases, the district does not notify parents and guardians.
+In these cases, the district often does not notify parents and guardians.

 But parents and guardians also should be prepared for the possibility of a prolonged lockdown.
 We know that everyone wants the most immediate updates and information both during and after this kind of situation.
 However, driving to the school or calling the office during a lockdown can tie up staff resources and seriously impede the work of law enforcement and district security personnel.